-First, databases currently used and maintained by law enforcement agencies can prove helpful in identifying patterns of unethical behavior.
-Existing law enforcement datasets have grown increasingly rich and detailed, now offering data points measured in the trillions, even before the transition to integrated datasets.
+First, databases currently utilized and upheld by law enforcement agencies can be useful in detecting patterns of unethical conduct.
+Law enforcement datasets have become increasingly comprehensive over time, providing rich and detailed information that includes data points measured in the trillions.
+This has happened even before the integration of datasets.
 These sources include datasets compiled by law enforcement agencies themselves, as well as databases compiled by private companies for use by law enforcement agencies.
-When analyzed correctly, this currently available data can be crucial in identifying and characterizing the precise details of situations that foster unethical conduct.
+When analyzed correctly, the data currently available can be essential for identifying and characterizing the specific details of situations that encourage unethical behavior.

-According to Jacobs and Crepet, private commercial actors may also maintain databases that could prove useful for our purposes.
-Thus, financial institutions keep extensive records, directly and indirectly documenting the actions, preferences, and behavior of both employees and consumers.
+According to James Jacobs and Tamara Crepet, private commercial actors may also maintain databases that could prove useful.
+Financial institutions maintain detailed and extensive records, directly and indirectly documenting the actions, preferences, and behavior of both employees and consumers.
 Similar datasets are maintained and used by retailers, pharmaceutical companies, and technology firms.
-Some private companies, especially in financial markets, are already implementing situational regulation of their employees.
-For example, JP Morgan Chase provides ethical reminders to employees, warning them when they are approaching the limits of legitimate business practices.
-Such warnings are based on “predictive monitoring” algorithms and attempt to prevent wrongdoing before it occurs.
-This type of mechanism, which is based on big data analysis, is now being adopted by other financial institutions.
+Some private companies, especially in the financial sector, have already begun implementing situational regulation of their employees.
+For example, JP Morgan Chase provides ethical reminders to employees, cautioning them when they are approaching the limits of legitimate business practices.
+Such warnings, which seek to prevent wrongdoing before it occurs, are based on “predictive monitoring” algorithms.
+Other financial institutions are beginning to adopt similar mechanisms based on big data analysis.

 The Personalized Law Approach

-Ben Shachar and Porat’s influential book on personalized law, sees technology with a special focus on big data as a solution to the fact that peoples’ preferences differ from each other across many legal domains.
-In their book, they demonstrate how using big data analytics the law could provide more tailored solutions to numerous factors that can predict peoples’ preferences and align them with various fairness constraints.
-While in their book, the notion of people’s ethics and willingness to cooperate is not mentioned, it is worth examining how their approach could justify a situation, where people’s past cooperation will affect how much trust should the government place in their declarations to cooperate voluntarily.
+Omri Ben-Shachar and Ariel Porat’s influential book on personalized law focuses on the use of technology, particularly big data, as a solution to the fact that peoples’ preferences differ across many legal domains.
+In their book, they demonstrate how big data analytics can help the law provide tailored solutions to various factors that predict people’s preferences and align them with fairness constraints.
+Although the book doesn’t address people’s ethics and willingness to cooperate, it’s worth considering how their approach could justify a situation in which past cooperation determines the level of trust the government should have in their willingness to cooperate voluntarily.

-The notion of personalization could also be embedded in various technologies for example regarding the type of a pledge the individual will need to sign, changing the text, and alternating the opting out to allow for omissions.
-Tax authorities could learn what practices have worked to enhance ethicality for people who share the same characteristics as the individual.
-When more and more of the individual interaction with the government is through the digital platform personalization which will focus on enhancing ethicality rather than attempting to learn their preferences and create a suitable legal framework.
+The concept of personalization could also be incorporated into various technologies, such as modifying the type of a pledge and providing the option to opt out or omit certain sections.
+Tax authorities could gain insights into effective practices for promoting ethical behavior among individuals who share similar characteristics.
+As people increasingly interact with the government through digital platforms, personalization should aim to enhance ethical standards rather than simply learning their preferences and establishing a legal framework based on that.

 Empathy in the Digital Administrative State